 It is known as a luxuriant nutrient as plants uptake it in huge quantities.

-i.
-Potassium helps in the formation of mechanical tissues in cereals, encourage strong stem and root system resulting in resistance to lodging.
+- Potassium helps form mechanical tissues in cereals, encouraging strong stem and root systems resulting in resistance to lodging.

-ii.
-It is essential for converting carbon dioxide and hydrogen into sugars and for translocation of sugars and also for starch formation.
-Therefore, the element is absolutely necessary for tuber development in tuber crops and is important for grain formation in cereals, and sugar accumulation and translocation in sugarcane.
+- It is essential to convert carbon dioxide and hydrogen into sugars and translocate sugars and starch formation.
+Therefore, the element is vital for tuber development in tuber crops and is essential for grain formation in cereals and sugar accumulation and translocation in sugarcane.

-iii.
-It helps in the maintenance of cellular organization by regulating the permeability of cellular membranes and keeping the protoplasm in a proper degree of hydration by stabilizing the emulsions of colloidal particles.
+- It helps maintain cellular organization by regulating the permeability of cellular membranes and keeping the protoplasm in a proper degree of hydration by stabilizing the emulsions of colloidal particles.
 This helps in the maintenance of osmotic potential and water uptake.

-iv.
-It serves as an enzyme activator or cofactor for some 46 enzymes.
+- It serves as an enzyme activator or cofactor for some 46 enzymes.
 Its salts stabilize various enzyme systems.
-It plays a catalytic role in activating several enzymes as the incorporation of amino acids in proteins, synthesis of peptide bonds, etc. The presence of potassium is essential for optimal activation of aldehyde dehydrogenase, phosphate acetyl-transferase, etc.
+It plays a catalytic role in activating several enzymes to incorporate amino acids in proteins, synthesis of peptide bonds, etc. The presence of potassium is essential for optimal activation of aldehyde dehydrogenase, phosphate acetyl-transferase, etc.

-ix.
-It increases the crop resistance to certain diseases.
+- It increases crop resistance to certain diseases.

 Deficiency symptom of potassium in plants

-iii.
-Potassium deficiency in tomato plants causes disintegration of pith cells and results in an increase in the differentiation of secondary phloem parenchyma into sieve tubes and companion cells.
+- Potassium deficiency in tomato plants causes disintegration of pith cells and increases the differentiation of secondary phloem parenchyma into sieve tubes and companion cells.

-iv.
-In root crops like sugar-beet, sweet potato, the roots become slender and they are poorly developed.
+- In root crops like sugar-beet, sweet potato, the roots become slender, poorly developed.